judahsullivan/nvim/README.md

 ## Some Basic Key Bindings

-SpaceBar - e = "Open Side Panel and Close Side Panel"
+- SpaceBar - e = "Open Side Panel and Close Side Panel"

-SpaceBar - f = "Opens the Find File"
+- SpaceBar - f = "Opens the Find File"

-Control - *Neovim's motions = "Toggle Through the windows"
+- Control - *Neovim's motions = "Toggle Through the windows"

 ## When using Tmux

-Control - SpaceBar - Shift + %  = Horizontal Split
+- Control - SpaceBar - Shift + %  = Horizontal Split

-Control - SpaceBar - Shift + ""  = Vertical Split
+- Control - SpaceBar - Shift + ""  = Vertical Split

+## Thank you so much !
+Please dont forget to give me a star and feedback good or bad!
+If you spot any problems please let me know so I can work on it immediately.
+This is truly a work in progress.
+That will I continually update and build-on.